Background

 3.4

-For marketing communications that quote prices for advertised products, material information [for the purposes of rule 3.3] includes:
+For marketing communications that quote prices for advertised products, omitting material information (for the purposes of rule 3.3) includes omitting any of the following information, unless it is already apparent from the context:

 3.4.1